-Adrienne Rich on Creative Process, Love, Loss, and Public vs. Private Happiness
+Adrienne Rich on Love, Loss, Public vs. Private Happiness, and the Creative Process

 “No one’s fated or doomed to love anyone… The accidents happen.”

 We recently lost beloved poet, essayist, feminist, and MacArthur “genius” Adrienne Rich.
 After last week’s beautiful reading of her 1968 poem “Gabriel,” I revisited the wonderful PennSound archive at the Kelly Writers House, my alma mater, which houses an extensive collection of Rich poetry readings, conversations, and interviews.

 Below, I’ve edited several excerpts from a 2005 discussion revealing a rare glimpse of Rich’s creative process and her relationship with art, love, and loss.

 Rich adds to history’s finest definitions of art: